C-D-Lewis/fabricate.js/README.md

 </p>

 A tiny vanilla JS webapp framework with a fluent API and zero dependencies, intended for small apps with relatively simply layouts.
-Includes with some pre-prepared components to get started quickly.
+Includes some pre-prepared components to get started quickly.

 - [Introduction](#introduction)